GrzegorzPacewicz/currency-conventer/README.md

 ## Mannual

-1. Put amount of currency you want to exchange in the field "Kwota do przeliczenia"
+1. Put amount of currency you want to exchange in the field "Kwota do przeliczenia w PLN"
 2. Choose currency in the field "Przelicz na"
-3. Press "Otrzymasz" to see how much money You will get.
+3. Press "Otrzymasz" to see how much money You will get
-4. Press "Wyczyść" to reset form.
+4. Base currency is PLN

 ![Demonstration](animation.gif)